Present continuous

 She is starting next week.

-4. With always the present continuous tense expresses the idea that something happens too often and it annoys the speaker.
+4. With always we can express the idea that something happens too often and it annoys us.

 I am always forgetting my keys.